Take Action on TOPA, SPAF, and Proposed HUD Changes

 The Boston Globe ran a great article on April 17th - "Mass. housing crisis can’t be solved by new construction alone: The state must also prioritize buying existing affordable housing that is at risk of conversion to market-rate units — arguably the most cost-effective tool the state has."

 We couldn't agree more!
 This is why we need the legislature to pass the Tenant Opportunity to Purchase Act (TOPA) S998/H1544, allowing cities and towns to give tenants the right to buy their homes - or designate that right to an affordable housing purchaser like a CLT or CDC - when they're up for sale.
 Tell your legislators to pass TOPA!
 We also need more than revolving loan funds to rescue affordable housing from speculators at scale - the Small Properties State Acquisition Fund (SPAF) budget amendment #830 - would help nonprofits acquire housing and keep it affordable for the long term.
-Contact us & come to the CLT lobby day on May 12 to join the fight for TOPA & SPAF.
+Please take 2 action steps to support these policies!

 Take Action on Proposed Changes to HUD that would Impact Vouchers for Mixed-Status Households